Sean Kidney. Co-founder and CEO, Climate Bonds Initiative

 He has previously been a:

-- a member of the EU Technical Expert Group on Sustainable Finance
+- Member of the EU Technical Expert Group on Sustainable Finance

-- member of the EU High-Level Expert Group on Sustainable Finance
+- Member of the European Commission's High-Level Expert Group on Sustainable Finance

-- a member of the Peoples Bank of China Green Finance Task Force
+- Member of the People's Bank of China Green Finance Task Force

-- a member of the Commonwealth Secretariat’s Expert Committee on Climate Finance.
+- Member of the Commonwealth Secretariat’s Expert Committee on Climate Finance.

-In 2016 he was named Environmental Finance magazine’s “Personality of the Year” and for the past three years he has been voted GlobalCapital magazine’s “Most Influential Champion” of the sustainable finance market.
+In 2016 he was named Environmental Finance magazine’s “Personality of the Year” and in from 2017 to 2019 was voted GlobalCapital magazine’s “Most Influential Champion” of the sustainable finance market.

 A regular speaker on climate change and finance, Sean has over the past year spoken at conferences and seminars on six continents.